How do I change my major?

 Changing into Biochem as a primary or secondary major:

-Meet with one of our Academic Advisors to discuss your intention, and look at the classes you will need to take as a BMB major.
+Meet with one of our Academic Advisors to discuss your intention and look over the classes you will need to take as a BMB major.
 We will process your change of major following your meeting.

 Adding a secondary major outside of Biochem and keeping Biochem as your primary major: